tesommer/FreeCrumbs/Building/Home/README.md

 ### <a name="macrec"></a>Macrec

-Macrec (Macro recorder) is a utility that prints macro script lines to STDOUT.
+Macrec (Macro recorder) is a utility that prints macro-script lines to STDOUT.
 The **bin** directory contains the Macrec launchers:

 * **macrec.bat** for Windows